thecryptosopher/Mad-Tesla/womb of resonance/README.md

 **Mirroring Twitter Intelligence**

 Bundle Loop Theory
+Perpetual loop that has a biofeedback which is memory (long & short) sensations, perceptions, experiences, fears, preferences

 USN & PSU

+The Six Acts of Creation = The Six Epochs

-6 Epochs to Build the Cosmos
+to Build the Cosmos

 Stone Age (2.5m BC - 3000 BC)